 Spirits rose as the marines and soldiers easily pushed up the hillsides behind the beaches.
 The land was dry and green with conifers and the air bracing-a welcome change from the steaming marshes and palm trees of the islands to the south.
-An infantryman of the 7th Division, standing atop a hill just south of the Bishi River soon after the landing, expressed the common feeling when he said, "I've already lived longer than I thought I would."
+An infantryman of the 7th Division, standing atop a hill just south of the Bishi River soon after the landing, expressed the common feeling when he said, "I've already lived longer than 1 thought 1 would."
+11

 Simultaneously with the landing Maj.
-Gen. Thomas E. Watson's 2d Marine Division feinted a landing on Okinawa's southeast coast, above Minatoga, with the hope of pinning down the enemy's reserves in that area.
+Gen. Thomas E. Watson's ad Marine Division feinted a landing on Okinawa's southeast coast, above Minatoga, with the hope of pinning down the enemy's reserves in that area.
 This diversion simulated an actual assault in every respect.
 The first part of the demonstration group left Saipan on 25 March, and the main body arrived at Okinawa early in the morning of L Day.
 The Japanese attacked the force with their suicide planes, and one transport and an LST were damaged.
-Under cover of a smoke screen, seven boat waves, each composed of twenty-four LCVP's, carried 2d Marine Division troops toward the beach.
+Under cover of a smoke screen, seven boat waves, each composed of twenty-four LCVP's, carried ad Marine Division troops toward the beach.
 As the fourth wave crossed the line of departure at 0830-H Hour for the main assault on the Hagushi beaches-all boats reversed course.
 By 1500 all the landing vessels had been recovered by their parent vessels.
 The only enemy reaction to the demonstration was one salvo of four rounds.
 The next day the demonstration was repeated, and the marines retired from the area.
-Proudly the Japanese boasted that "an enemy landing attempt on the eastern coast of Okinawa on Sunday morning [I April] was completely foiled, with heavy losses to the enemy."
-12
+Proudly the Japanese boasted that "an enemy landing attempt on the eastern coast of Okinawa on Sunday morning [1 April] was completely foiled, with heavy losses to the enemy."
+12 sion had patrols on Kadena airfield, which was found to be deserted, and at 1030 the front line was moving across the airstrip.
+A few minutes later it was 200 yards beyond.
+With similar ease the 4th Marines of the 6th Marine Division captured the more elaborate Yontan airfield by 1130.
+Wrecked Japanese planes and quantities of supplies were strewn about on both fields.13